eigenlambda123/BarangayMicroJobs/README.md

 2. **Stage changes:** `git add .`
 3. **Commit changes:** `git commit -m "Brief description of what you did"`
 4. **Push to GitHub:** `git push origin feature/your-task-name`

----

-## Project Structure

-* `lib/` - Contains the core Flutter code.
-* `assets/` - Images, fonts, and static files.
-* `pubspec.yaml` - Project dependencies and configuration.

-## Contributing

-1. Fork the Project.
-2. Create your Feature Branch.
-3. Commit your Changes.
-4. Push to the Branch.
-5. Open a Pull Request.